My 25th birthday meant two things to me: responsibility and rationale.

 Goodness, so much emotion was felt in that year.
 One day the coolant indicator light in my car came on.
 It seemed like every time I would drive to and from Savannah, a service indicator light would appear on my dashboard.
 I am completely clueless when it comes to car maintenance; my knowledge stops at periodic oil changes.
 But when that light came on, I didn’t know why.
-I pulled up to a car parts store, bought some coolant, popped up the hood and poured.
+I pulled up to a car parts store, bought some coolant, popped up the hood and filled the container.
 The light went off.
 Sounds trivial but I felt so empowered.
 It made me believe I’ll be okay in life just in general.
 How can pouring coolant in your car feel powerful?
 It just made me think how sometimes, well probably many times, you’ll face situations clueless but you got to roll up your sleeves and go right in.
 Do what you can.
 You’ll be alright.

 What made you want to go to LA?

 I’ve never been to California.
 New York was too cold.
-Miami just seems overrated and I didn’t have enough time to go abroad.
+Miami just seems overrated.
+And I didn’t have enough time to go abroad.
 I needed a quick trip.

 Why did you decide to go to LA by yourself?

-LA was spontaneous but to go alone was a very conscious decision.
-After I made the travel arrangements I asked around in case someone did and could go.
+LA was spontaneous, but to go alone was a very conscious decision.
+After I made the travel arrangements I asked around in case someone could go.
 Every single person I asked couldn’t go.
 Had I based my decision on other’s schedule I would not have done what I wanted to do.
 It’s great to celebrate huge moments with the ones you love but a part of me just wanted to take the trip on my own.
-Honestly, truly, I enjoy being alone; it’s easier to get shit done.
+Honestly, I enjoy being alone; it’s easier to get shit done.
 Every time I go on a trip with people at some point I would wish I was alone; I wasn’t putting up with anyone’s shit on my birthday.

 So did LA symbolize anything being that you did decide to do the trip solo?

 LA was something like a rite of passage for me—a coming of age if you say.
 I’ve never done anything really extravagant for my birthday and this trip starts that change.
 Last year I had the time but no money.
 This year I had the money and made the time.
 I’ve never been to the west coast before and for someone who considers herself adventurous, I wasn’t doing much exploring.
 Whether it was a group of 10 or 3, I still would have had to book a flight and hotel.
 I also think going solo gave me the option of going sorta clueless.
 I started making an itinerary and said fuck it I’ll figure it out when I get there.
 You can’t do that in a group.
 There needs to be some sort of structure.
 I booked first and planned later.
-May not sound like the most strategic plan but like I said, coming alone made it easier for me to just wing everything.
+That may not sound like the most strategic plan, but like I said, going alone made it easier for me to just wing everything.

 Twenty-five is the year of responsibility and rationale.
 I often times react first to later deliberate, which isn’t always the way to go.
 Twenty-five is that for me.
 I’m changing what I don’t like about myself because I have the power to make that change, no one else but me.
 To have the capability to fix something about yourself that can make you a better human is the most entitled you can feel about yourself.
 You have to look at yourself with those same eyes we judge one another and really critique who you are and what can make you better.
 What can help me not make that mistake again?
 What can help me be a better person to the people around me?
 Twenty-five is that year for me.
 I’m not getting any younger.

 Twenty-five is about me getting my shit together.
 I’m not saying I need the dream car, dream house, dream job, dream life, but more a responsible and rationale life direction.
 Am I walking in the path that will allow for me to explore my dreams and perfect my reality?
-Am I making that relationship with God stronger?
+Am I making my relationship with God stronger?
 Am I working in a field for longevity and passion?
 Am I working towards paying down my student loans, realistically?
 Overall, am I getting my shit together?
 I think 25 is a fair age to ask yourself that question.
 I’m not saying we need to be millionaires by 30, but if that is a life dream walk in that direction.
 If no one else’s has their shit together but me, I’m good.
 I focus on me and moves are being made.
 I move in silence.

 So you’re secretive?

-Not really, I just turned down my life volume level.
+Not really, I just turn down my life’s volume level.
 It’s really low—meaning that unless you’re really close to me (like if you were to television), you won’t know what the fuck I got going on.
 So many people didn’t know I moved to Atlanta until I was home visiting.
 People didn’t know I went to LA until I posted it on IG.
 Social media is not the place to keep up with me.
 That’s what this blog is for.

 You have never been to LA, everyone talks about Cali, what did you do while there?

 Unnecessary shopping for one.
 I bought this pass that gave me a choice of six attractions and you choose four.
 I went to Madame Tussaud’s Wax museum, Ripley’s Believe It Or Not, and a city tour.
 The wax museum was actually the only time I wish I had someone with me.
 I had all these dope poses I wanted to do with the wax figures but didn’t have someone to take the photo.
 Ripley’s is the most touristy thing you can do.
 It’s a museum for two-headed animals and maybe some actual historic artifacts, maybe.
 But if you’re a tourist you got to do the touristy things.
 The city tour bus ride was my favorite.
 I sat on the top which is open and it totally killed my ‘fro with the wind and I was freezing but it was dope.
 It takes you around the city and gives you the option to get off and explore.
 I got off on Melrose and was low-key underwhelmed.
 Every time a cool stop came up like Beverly Hills Drive, the LACMA and other museums and Grove Park I hesitated.
 When Melrose came up I was like, Kayla, get your ass off this bus and explore.
 When I was ready to go back my phone died and I forgot where the bus stop was.
 I was freaking the fuck out.
-The bus came, though.
 I’m basically Californian now.

 I explored Hollywood which is dope AF.
 You can spend all day on the strip, so much is there.
 I was going to go back after the bus tour, but when my phone died I just wanted to get my ass back to the hotel.
 I thought about doing it anyways but figured it wouldn’t be smart to be by myself in a city I don’t know with a dead phone.